Make One Call

 What happens when you call and why it matters

-Here’s some information from Everyday Activist, a lively Substack newsletter also focused on citizen action:
+Here’s some information from Everyday Activist, a lively Substack newsletter that is also focused on citizen action:

 They’re trained to log every call, and your stance on an issue is recorded.
 Even if you just leave a voicemail, it still gets counted.